 This assessment is generally intended for business representatives of fire alarm systems as required by some jurisdictions for business owners / partners.
 Questions focus heavily on notification, detection, obstructions, spacing, circuits, survivability, acoustic levels /loss, wire resistance / size, and voltage drop.
 The focus on voltage drop is not to design systems, but to understand the impact that voltage drop has on a system and how to avoid it.
 Questions will also address NFPA 70 criteria for panel clearance, circuit types, support of circuits, raceways, and more.
 OSHA criteria on Lock-Out-Tag-Out is also touched on.

 This exam also includes material from the International Building Code (IBC).
 Including material on access control and fire alarm interface, where fire alarms are required, and other specific fire alarm requirements of the IBC that are often overlooked by fire alarm companies.
+See bottom of page for extra study material.

 Exam Fee: